I have not done this in a while, but I’ll give it a go. The sequence may be different from the ones I have done.

 First, it is tender.
 I give it that.
 Don says it’s not as fall off the bone as he’d want the ribs to be.
 My first bite: extremely sweet.
 And that’s all I could taste.
 No tangyness whatsoever.
 I even joked, I cook better ribs than this! #sorry And it’s a sad looking plate!

 Service: The servers are attentive, not very interactive though.
 No suggestions/recommendations were made.

 Overall: A pleasant experience.
 The food is a bit disappointing, but there were some redeeming items.

-I’m giving it 1.5 Chef Yum Yums.
-It could just be this branch?!
+I’m giving it 1.5 Chef Critiques.
+Could it just be this branch?!